jr-chapman/foreign-object-anomaly-detection/README.md

 ### Step 4: Download the PadChest Dataset
 The PadChest dataset published by Bustos et al. can be downloaded from this link: [https://bimcv.cipf.es/bimcv-projects/padchest/](https://bimcv.cipf.es/bimcv-projects/padchest/).
 To download the dataset, click the button _Download Complete Dataset_.
 You will first have to fill in a request form and agree to the terms of use.
-Then you will be provided with the link to the full dataset download.
+Then you will receive with the link to download the full dataset.
 Download folders 1-50 and 54 to your local machine without changing the original folder structure or names.
 Unzip the folders and load them into a local directory.
 The directory name will be needed for execution.

 - If you wish to verify download was successful, the file _Verify_Zips_ImageCounts.csv.xlsx_ provides an overview of the separate files and number of contained images to check you have the whole dataset.